Pay for college, cover personal expenses or borrow against your home.

 - No cosigner release.
 If you apply for a student loan with a cosigner, you won’t be able to take them off your loan later on without refinancing.

 - Lack of credit score transparency.
-Unless you’re applying for a home equity loan, you won’t know the score you or your cosigner need to meet until you apply for preapproval.
+Unless you’re applying for a home equity loan, you won’t know the exact credit score you or your cosigner need to meet until you apply for preapproval.
+You can, however, take advantage of its “check your rate” feature that allows you to apply and get more information without impacting your credit score.

 How much will it cost me to borrow with Discover?